 The Company's 401(k) saving plan is a tax-qualified deferred compensation arrangement under Section 401(k) of the Internal Revenue Code.
 Under the 401(k) Plan, participating U.S. employees may contribute a portion of their eligible earnings, subject to applicable U.S. Internal Revenue Service and plan limits.
 The Company matches up to 3.5% of the employee's eligible compensation, vested upon two years of service.
-For the three months ended September 30, 2024 and 2023, the Company recognized an expense of \$0.4 million and \$0.9 million, respectively, and for the nine months ended September 30, 2024 and 2023, the Company recognized an expense of \$1.4 million and \$1.9 million, respectively, related to employer contributions for the Company's 401(k) plan.
+For the three months ended March 31, 2024 and 2023, the Company expensed \$0.5 million and \$0.6 million, respectively, related to employer contributions for the 401(k) saving plan.

-Other income (expense), net consists primarily of change in fair value of warrant liability, TRA liability remeasurement, discharge of a holdback obligation related to a prior acquisition, interest income and other tax related expenses.
+Other income (expense), net consists primarily of change in fair value of warrant liability, TRA liability remeasurement and other tax related expenses.